kyguy/kafka-summit-2021/template.md

 ```
 Just like every other change to our cluster, all we need to do is update the description of our `kafka` resource and the Cluster Operator will do the rest.

-Although we have 3 brokers now, all of our partitions are still piled up on broker 0!
+However, this does not save us from our problems, although we nowhave 3 brokers now, all of our partitions are still piled up on broker 0!

 ```
 kubectl exec -ti my-cluster-kafka-0 -- ./bin/kafka-topics.sh --describe --bootstrap-server my-cluster-kafka-bootstrap:9092